Vector Fields for Path Following on Lie Groups with Application in Robot Control: Vector Field in Matrix Lie Groups

-\end{proof} With the results in \autoref{prop:EE-dist-prop-exponential-group-D-hat}, we can invoke \autoref{thm:convergence-vector-field} and guarantee convergence and traversal along a curve in exponential Lie groups.
-These results show that the EE-distance \eqref{eq:distance-D-hat-utilized-log-norm} is a general EE-distance function for our approach in scenarios involving exponential Lie groups.
-Furthermore, this EE-distance can be specialized to particular Lie groups, as shown in Subsection \ref{subs:se3-dist-EE} for the case of $\text{SE}(3)$.
+as long as $\mathbf{V} \not= \mathbf{W}$. \end{proof} With the results in \Cref{prop:EE-dist-prop-exponential-group-D-hat}, we can invoke \Cref{thm:convergence-vector-field} and guarantee convergence and traversal along a curve in special exponential Lie groups.
+These results show that the EE-distance \eqref{eq:distance-D-hat-utilized-log-norm} is a general EE-distance function for our approach in scenarios involving special exponential Lie groups.
+Furthermore, this EE-distance can be specialized to particular Lie groups, as shown in \Cref{subs:se3-dist-EE} for the case of $\text{SE}(3)$.